Elinor Florence, Author

 Do you remember these little brass coffee tables from Morocco, so popular in the 1970s?

-In the dining room, more teak — I bought the dining room table and eight chairs from yet ANOTHER lady who was moving into a condo.
+In the dining room at Palm Tree Cottage, more teak — I bought the dining room table and eight chairs from yet ANOTHER lady who was moving into a condo.

-That’s a familiar pattern here in Qualicum Beach, where the average age is 68 years — retired couples move here, buy a house, bring all their furniture, and after some time they sell the house and move into a condo.
+That’s a familiar pattern here in Qualicum Beach, where the average age is 68 years — retired couples move here, buy a house, bring all their furniture, and after a few years, they sell the house and move into a condo.
 And their children usually don’t want any of their stuff, so it’s sold for pennies on the dollar!

 (Heaven knows what will happen to all of MY things, but I prefer not to think about that yet!)